Fintech- What is it really?

 Fintech has been a great leveller and has opened up a whole world of opportunities.
 Businesses can offer services at a fraction of the price and with the rise of smartphones, fintech satisfies an individual preference for use of online apps to manage our financial lives.

 Why Fintech Matters for Recruitment?

 Not only does the sector employ 76,500 people, projected to grow to more than 100,000 by 2030, UK fintech firms are also predicted to create over 30,000 new jobs in the coming decade.
 This is a sector every recruitment agency should have on their radar.

 Right now, London is one the best places to build and grow a fintech start-up too.
 Significant policy changes and reform of London’s company listing regime in the wake of Brexit is set to spark a ‘digital big bang’ in the UK in a bid to accelerate the growing fintech industry within the nation — according to a recent, government-commissioned review.

 Fintech’s success depends on acquisition of talent and two big concerns are the lack of homegrown technical skill and the battle to keep talent from leaving these shores for the lure of the EU.
 The UK does not want to put its global standing as a leader in fintech at risk and it looks like talent management will be key to the UK remaining attractive and capable of future growth in financial services.

 What To Look Out For?

 In order to help you do this we have included a link to the most innovative companies and leading disrupters for financial technology in Europe, known as the FinTech 50.
-We also recommend looking into the up-and-coming World Fintech Forum, in London, on May 21st and 22nd.
+We also recommend looking into the up-and-coming virtual Fintech World Forum, in London, on March 25th and 26th.